skydoves/sandwich/README.md

 ResponseDataSource is an implementation of the `DataSource` interface. <br>
  * Asynchronously send requests.
  * A response data holder from the REST API call for caching data on memory.
- * Observerable for the every request responses.
+ * Observable for every response.
  * Retry fetching data when the request gets failure.
  * Concat another `DataSource` and request sequentially.